Vein: Venous system

 There are a number of venous plexuses where veins are grouped or sometimes combined in networks at certain body sites.
 The Batson venous plexus, runs through the inner vertebral column connecting the thoracic and pelvic veins.
 These veins are noted for being valveless, believed to be the reason for metastasis of certain cancers.

+A subcutaneous venous plexus is continuous, and a high rate of flow is supplied by small arteriovenous anastomoses.
+The high rate of flow ensures heat transfer to the vein wall.